19hours/sg-statutes/Acts/National Parks Board Act.md

 Powers of Board

 1\.
-To manage the national parks, nature reserves and parklands .
+To manage the national parks, nature reserves and public parks.

 2\.
-To regulate the planting and maintenance of plants in green areas by prescribing guidelines and requirements for the design and maintenance thereof.
+To regulate the planting and maintenance of plants in public parks by prescribing guidelines and requirements for the design and maintenance thereof.

+2A.
+To lay out, construct, plant, improve, equip, maintain, supervise and control the national parks, nature reserves and public parks and carry out the following activities:

+(a) erect any pavilion, recreation room, outhouse or other building;

+(b) provide entertainment or any amenity;

+(c) set apart any part thereof for the purpose of any game or recreation and exclude the public from such part while it is in actual use for that purpose;

+(d) provide any apparatus for games and recreation and facilities for boating and charge for the use thereof;

+(e) place or authorise any person to place chairs or seats and charge or authorise any person to charge for the use thereof;

+(f) provide and maintain refreshment stalls, food-stalls and restaurants and manage them or let them to any person on such conditions as the Board may determine;

+(g) authorise any person to erect, maintain and operate any facility and charge or authorise any person to charge for the use thereof.

+[4/2005 wef 01/08/2005]

+2B.
+To plant trees, plants and vegetation in public parks.

+[4/2005 wef 01/08/2005]

 3\.
 To enter into contracts for the supply of goods, services or materials or for the execution of works or other contracts as may be necessary for the discharge of the duties and functions of the Board under this Act.

 4\.
 To receive fees, donations, grants, gifts of movable or immovable property from any source or raise funds by any lawful means.

 5\.
-To regulate and control public access to the national parks, nature reserves and parklands.
+To regulate and control public access to the national parks, nature reserves and public parks.

 6\.
 To promote or undertake publicity in any form.